Our Top Picks

 Users commonly find the Poulan Pro Bar Oil to be tackier than expected.
 This isn’t necessarily a drawback, as it holds well to the bar and chain.
 However, it may not be the most ideal winter bar oil for this reason.
 Thinner oil in winter will assist the blade oil in circulating and staying lubricated.

 Unlike some other varieties of chainsaw bar oil, this formula doesn’t smoke according to users.
 Despite being inexpensive, this oil from Poulan Pro is often described as effective.
-Thanks to its high viscosity and minimal throw-off, you’ll get plenty of use out of this 1-gallon bottle of chainsaw blade oil for under $20.
+Thanks to its high viscosity and minimal throw-off, you’ll get plenty of use out of this 1-gallon bottle of chainsaw blade oil.

 03 of 07